cynraw/MERN/README.md

 In this example, the document represents a person named Alice with fields for her name, age, address (embedded document), and hobbies (array of strings).
 This document would be stored in a collection, such as "users," within a MongoDB database.

 MongoDB's flexibility and BSON format make it an excellent choice for applications that need to handle complex, hierarchical data structures and require high performance.
+### Create Operations
+Create or insert operations add new documents to a collection.
+If the collection does not currently exist, insert operations will create the collection.

+MongoDB provides the following methods to insert documents into a collection:

+db.collection.insertOne()

+db.collection.insertMany()

+In MongoDB, insert operations target a single collection.
+All write operations in MongoDB are atomic on the level of a single document.
 ### Data Modeling
 Process of structuring data in a way that optimizes storage, retrieval, and scalability.
 Since MongoDB is schema-less, developers have the flexibility to design the database structure based on application needs.